 Locorotondo to Ostuni was a bit tricky.
-Initially we were supposed to head out around noon to Martina Franca and then catch the train to Ceglie Messapica and from there a bus to Ostuni.
+Initially, we were supposed to head out around noon to Martina Franca, then catch the train to Ceglie Messapica and from there a bus to Ostuni.
 But for whatever reason, the wrong time was read for the bus to Ostuni.

 There is a frequent enough bus going from Locorotondo to Martina Franca.